liquidsn8ke/accessibility-enhancements/README.md

 ![image](https://github.com/silvative/accessibility-enhancements/assets/66365038/cebe67b5-b10a-4323-90f8-079c227117bb)

 (Pictures of the high-contrast character sheets, which remove all coloured elements from the character sheets and maximise contrast, prioritising readability over aesthetics.
 There is a dark and light mode option.)

+## Compendium Browser Image Preview

+**PF2E system only** (obviously)

+Displays a creature's portrait artwork in an enlarged thumbnail (5 size options) when its icon is hovered in the compendium browser.
+Useful if you find the default icon size too small to make out any detail.

 # Removed Features